sideeffect42/idot/README.md

-# idot
+# itot
-Installing Debian On Things
+Installing Things On Things